 2. Won’t Trap VOCs

 Volatile organic compounds are common but harmful indoor air pollutants.
-Within a household, VOCs are generally derived from certain cleaning and beauty products.
+VOCs within a household generally derive from certain cleaning and beauty products.

-VOC exposure can lead to nausea, dizziness, headaches, liver damage and more.
-Concerningly, studies have shown that VOC levels are two to five times higher indoors compared to outdoors (6).
+VOC exposure can lead to nausea, dizziness, headaches, liver damage, and more.
+Studies have shown that VOC levels are two to five times higher indoors than outdoors (6).
 Unfortunately, HEPA filters cannot trap VOCs because the particle size is too small.

 3. Won’t Remove Viruses